 Warranty: Lifetime on Frame

 The Kinder is Forme’s brand new offering for Winter 2020.
 With wheel sizes ranging from 20″ to 26″, there’s a Kinder available to suit all sizes of 10 year old boy.
-The Kinder is a light bike, weighing 8.47 kg for the 20″ and just 9.4 kg for the 26″ wheel size, means it’s going to be easy to manoeuvre.
+The Kinder is a light bike, weighing 8.47 kg for the 20″ and just 9.4 kg for the 26″ wheel size, which means it’s going to be easy to manoeuvre.
 This is important as your child is likely to get more adventurous with their cycling at this age, and as they ride further they’re going to have to deal with more steps, kerbs and other obstacles.

 The gearing on the Forme Kinder is simple – 8 speeds operated by a Shimano Rapid Fire trigger shifter.
 The range of gears should be fine for most hills a child of this age is tackling – after all the bike is named after Kinder Scout in the Peak District (close to where Forme Bikes are based).
 The Kenda tyres are good all terrain options found on many quality kids bikes in this price range.